 The theoretical background of this study arises from Behavioral Archaeology, which itself arose from the New and Processual Archaeology paradigms created in the 1960s and 1970s.
 Michael B. Schiffer, the original proponent of Behavioral Archaeology theory, suggested that archaeological artefacts are variable in four dimensions, all of which are part of the archaeological record's formation processes.
 These four dimensions are the formal, the spatial, the frequency and the relational.

-Using computers to examine archaeological data, while rather commonplace now, was something very new in the late 1970's and for another 20 or more years after.
+Using computers to examine archaeological data, while commonplace now, was something very new in the late 1970s and for another 20 or more years after.
 In 1977 Stanley South published his work on sites in colonial America (republished in 2002).
 He used a main frame computer to expand his understanding of the sites he had excavated.
-South used some of the theories behind Behavioral Archaeology to further elucidate his work, while developing a procedure which basically saw the artefacts from the sites divided into formal dimension functional groups and assigned a spatial dimension locational variable depending upon where they were found.
-Because these sites were very similar in layout it was possible to use repetitive location variables across each site (for instance, kitchen, living quarters, outside kitchen door, entryway, etc) to gain insight into how that location was used by the original inhabitants of the site.
+South used some of the theories behind Behavioral Archaeology to further elucidate his work, while developing a procedure which basically saw the artefacts from the sites he studied divided into functional groups and assigned a spatial dimension locational variable depending upon where they were found.
+Because these sites were very similar in layout it was possible to use repetitive location variables across each site (for instance, kitchen, living quarters, outside kitchen door, entryway, etc) to gain insight into how each location was used by the original inhabitants of the site.